 Diversity Visa (DV) Lottery Registration

-There is no fee to enter the Diversity Visa Lottery.
-The DV-2015 lottery will be conducted entirely electronically, including electronic entry.
+The DV-2017 lottery will be conducted entirely electronically.
 Paper entries are not accepted.
 The Department of State has established a dedicated website for the submission of E-DV entries.
 After an entrant has completed the electronic entry form they will be given a confirmation number.
 All entrants must print and keep their unique confirmation number.

-Beginning May 1, 2014, entrants will enter their DV-2015 entry confirmation number into the Entrant Status check, available at DVLottery website, to find out whether their entry was selected or not.
+Beginning May 3, 2016, entrants will enter their DV-2017 entry confirmation number into the Entrant Status check, available on the DV-2017 website (www.dvlottery.stat.gov) to find out whether their entry was selected or not.
 This is the ONLY way the Department of State will notify an entrant that they have “won the visa lottery”.
 Only those entrants who have their confirmation information will be able to check their Entrant Status and if selected, they will receive application instructions and notification of their Immigrant Visa interview appointment.
-For DV-2015, the Department is also including a link on the Entry Status Check page that will allow entrants to retrieve their confirmation number by entering their e-mail address, last name, and year of birth.
+For DV-2017, the Department is also including a link on the Entry Status Check page that will allow entrants to retrieve their confirmation number by entering their e-mail address, last name, and year of birth.

 Important Notice: The Department of State, Office of Visa Services, advises the public of a notable increase and reporting of fraudulent emails and letters sent to Diversity Immigrant Visa (DV) program (Visa Lottery) applicants.
 The scammers behind these fraudulent emails and letters pose as the U.S. government, and attempt to extract payment or favor from DV applicants.
 The U.S. Government employs no outside consultants or private services to operate the DV program.
 Any intermediaries or others who offer assistance to prepare DV casework for applicants do so without the authority or consent of the U.S. Government.
 Use of any outside intermediary or assistance for the DV application is entirely at the applicant’s discretion.